Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 ## Functions
 The available authentication functions are:

-- Create a Management Bearer Token
-- Create a Payout API Bearer Token
+- Create an Access Token

 ## API Documentation
-All the Authentication API functions are fully documented in the [Identity API documentation](https://api-docs.imbursepayments.com/?version=latest#f6bf99b9-ca03-47b5-a667-8e1a5a625b0e).
+All the Authentication API functions are fully documented in the [Identity API documentation](https://api-docs.imbursepayments.com/?version=latest#a277483a-7eea-4ca5-8786-953801685626).

 ## HMAC and Bearer Tokens
 HMAC (Hashed Message Authentication Code), is a specific type of MAC involving a cryptographic hash function and a secret cryptographic key.
 It is used to simultaneously verify both the **data integrity** and the **authentication** of a message.
 We use the HMAC authentication process for your initial authentication into the Imburse platform.